Master's Program Admissions

 When a completed MSE application is received, it is evaluated by our faculty.
 Admittance is based on an estimate of the applicant’s ability to successfully complete our graduate program and on the compatibility of student interests with our programs and research.

-Applications received after the deadlines may be considered at the discretion of our faculty.
 Learn more from the Graduate Admissions FAQ.

 Admissions Decisions